-- Bill Cosby hosts from Santa Monica Civic Auditorium; Merv Griffin from Carnegie Hall. - Four cancelled series receive Emmys: NBC's "Get Smart" and "The Ghost and Mrs. Muir," ABC's "Judd for the Defense" and CBS' "The Smothers Brothers Comedy Hour." - Most controversial votes were 'no votes'.
-No Emmy is given in three categories: Outstanding Single Performance by an Actor in a Supporting Role; Outstanding Directorial Achievement in Comedy, Variety or Music and Outstanding Achievement in Children's Programming.
+- Bill Cosby hosts from Santa Monica Civic Auditorium; Merv Griffin from Carnegie Hall. - Four cancelled series receive Emmys: NBC's "Get Smart" and "The Ghost and Mrs. Muir," ABC's "Judd for the Defense" and CBS' "The Smothers Brothers Comedy Hour." - Sparking controversy, no Emmys are awarded in three categories: Outstanding Single Performance by an Actor in a Supporting Role; Outstanding Directorial Achievement in Comedy, Variety or Music and Outstanding Achievement in Children's Programming.